Bushra-Mulla/-planner/README.md

 # planner

-A basic web to manage the teamwork or your own work where you can find your tasks So you can Follow up on workflow and Distribute tasks to the team
+A basic web to manage your tasks
+So you can Follow up on workflow and Distribute tasks to the team

 ## Getting Started